gramineproject/gramine/CHARTER.rst

 1. Mission and Scope of the Project
 -----------------------------------

-a.
-The mission of the Project is to develop a lightweight guest OS, designed to run a single application with minimal host requirements.
+1. The mission of the Project is to develop a lightweight guest OS, designed to run a single application with minimal host requirements.

-b.
-The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.
+2. The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.